-10:30 11:45
+10:30 11:45 14:00

-Monday 15 October SR SR/EM
+Monday 10 October SR EM

-November 5 EM EM
+November 24 SR EM tutorial

 - Four lectures is clearly not enough to teach special relativity and electromagnetism. - This course is therefore just a quick run though of the topics.
-With emphasis on areas of special relevance for accelerator science. - Online there are Chris Prior's notes.
-He used to give the talk and has prepared some impressive handouts. - For Physicists both SR and EM will be revision; relativistic EM may be new. - For Engineers EM will be revision and SR may be new. - For the new cases I can only introduce the subject and hope you will learn the relevant areas when you need it. - For the students where this is revision I hope I can introduce a slightly different, more pictorial approach. - There are multiple books on the both subjects as well as the introduction sections of books in accelerator science.
+With emphasis on areas of special relevance for accelerator science. - For Physicists both SR and EM will be revision; relativistic EM may be new. - For Engineers EM will be revision and SR may be new. - For the new cases I can only introduce the subject and hope you will learn the relevant areas when you need it. - For the students where this is revision I hope I can introduce a slightly different, more pictorial approach. - There are multiple books on the both subjects as well as the introduction sections of books in accelerator science.